hs7t/beeptea/README.md

 ## What this website does

-This website lets you create rudimentary, random-ish tunes by
+beeptea lets you create rudimentary, random-ish tunes by

 1. Converting your text into morse code
 2. Letting you assign frequency ranges for different signals and the increments by which those signals can be assigned